Mobike: Asia

 Mobike operates in Chinese cities include but are not limited to Beijing, Shanghai, Guangzhou, Shenzhen, Chengdu, Lanzhou, Ningbo, Xiamen, Foshan, Zhuhai, Changsha, Hefei, Shantou, Haikou, Deyang, Nanning, Guiyang, Xi'an, Wenzhou, and Wuhan.

 On 21 March 2017, Mobike started operations in Singapore, the company's first overseas market.

 Mobike Japan was launched on 22 June 2017, Fukuoka being its first recipient.
 In Osaka, to gain traction for its e-bike business, Panasonic partnered with Chinese Mobike to explore the possibilities of an electric-bike-sharing service in Japan.

 On 31 August 2017, Mobike announced its official launch in Thailand with its partnership with AIS, Central Pattana and Kasertsat University.
 At the beginning of 2018, Mobike Thailand team launched its second city as Chiang Mai – Northern Thailand's largest city.
 Mobike's launch is directly in line with the city government's "Non-Motorised Transport" (NMT) initiative, which focuses on promoting ecotourism through the development of a sustainable urban transport system.
 Mobike ceased operations in Chiang Mai, mid 2019.

 On 6 September 2017, Mobike officially launched in Malaysia, with the first bikes being rolled out in Setia Alam and Cyberjaya just a month later.

 In November 2017 and February 2018, Mobike launched its service in Sydney and the Gold Coast, Queensland, Australia respectively.

 In May 2018, Mobike launched its operations in Israel in cities including Tel Aviv, Ramat Gan, Givatayim, Rehovot and Kiryat Bialik.

 On 11 March 2019, Mobike requested to surrender its bicycle sharing license and cease all operation in Singapore.
+The AP reported that Mobike was shutting down operations in South and Southeastern Asia following the footsteps of rival Ofo who had already began winding down its international division.
 The remaining 25,000 bikes are handed over to SG Bike on 13 September 2019 after approval from Singapore's Land Transport Authority.